Brochure: Environmental Careers - Water & Wastewater Operators

 "It has been estimated that almost 50% of today's water and wastewater operators will retire within the next five to seven years.
 They'll need to be replaced." - The American Water Works Association

-Water and wastewater operators serve their neighbors by protecting public health.
+Drinking water and wastewater operators serve their neighbors by protecting public health.
 It is extremely important that people receive clean, potable water and that wastewater be discharged in an environmentally safe manner.

 Water operators are certified by the New York State Department of Health (NYSDOH).
 Wastewater operators are certified by the New York State Department of Environmental Conservation (NYSDEC).